MicrosoftDocs/Viva/Viva/insights/personal/teams/send-card.md

    ![Send a card.](images/send-card.png)

 2. You can select a card from a number of different types and themes.
-For example, when you select a birthday card, you can then select from three different birthday themes.
+For example, when you select a birthday card, you can then select from a number of different birthday themes.
-3. In **Customize your card**, enter a personal message, and then select where you want to send it, either as a **1:1 chat** or in a **Teams channel**.
+3. In **Customize your card**, enter an optional personal message, and then select where you want to send it, either as a **1:1 chat** or in a **Teams channel**.

    ![Customize the card.](images/customize-card.png)